Meet the Core Team

 Tom is a trained Introductory Workshop presenter and a Centering Prayer retreat facilitator.
 He was awarded a Diploma in the Ministry of Spiritual Direction from The Milltown Institute, Dublin in August 2007.
-He teaches Introductory Centering Prayer Workshops and facilitates retreats at St. Aidan’s Monastery, Ferns.
+He teaches Introductory Centering Prayer Workshops and facilitates retreats at retreat centres around Ireland.

 John and Kathleen Ormond

-John and Kathleen Ormond are a married couple who are parents and grandparents.
-They have four adult children, all now happily living their own lives.
+John and Kathleen Ormond are a married couple from Wexford.
+They are parents and grandparents, with four adult children, all now happily living their own lives.

 Alan is a Methodist minister and Counselling Psychologist who was born and bred in Ballymena, Co Antrim.
 Alan considered himself a Protestant atheist and then a hedonistic agnostic in his teens and twenties until a number of personal crisis led him to Christian conversion and a commitment to following Jesus Christ.
 Alan was greatly influenced by the Charismatic/evangelical traditions but found himself looking for something more in the early 1990’s .
 He came upon the Jesus Prayer and the Orthodox contemplative tradition and this became part of his devotional life.
 On returning to study Cognitive Behavioural Therapy(CBT), he was introduced to Mindfulness-Based CBT, which was shown to help people with long term depression.
 Alan trained in Mindfulness- Based CBT while researching it from a Christian perspective as part of a PhD in Pastoral theology.
 This research led him to explore contemplative spirituality in Christianity and to the discovery of Centering Prayer through the work of Basil Pennington, Thomas Keating and Cynthia Bourgeault.